I love taking photos of dragonflies and damselflies. I think of them as nature's aerial acrobats, with their dazzling colours and rapid movements.

 Both photos of dragonflies below were taken with the 100-400mm lens.
 The dragonflies were perched over water, and I wanted to keep my feet dry!

-For detailed close-ups, the Canon 100mm L macro lens is lighter and easier to carry than a large telephoto lens.
+For detailed close-ups, the Canon 100mm L macro lens is lighter and easier to carry than a large telephoto.
 To capture great shots, stay quiet and move slowly towards the insects.

 Be careful not to bump the perch with your camera.
 Trust me, I learned this the hard way.